Cyclenerd/ethereum_nvidia_miner/README.md

 For security, it will start after 10 minutes.

     prospector@mine ~ $ crontab -e

+    # After 10 minutes uptime, 'nvidia-overclock.sh' starts automatically
+    # Only remove the comment if you are sure that everything works!!!
+    #@reboot sleep 600 && bash ~/nvidia-overclock.sh >/dev/null 2>&1

 You should experiment with the values and adjust the values in the script.
 I wish you success 🤓